medically-reviewed-iconClinically Reviewed

 Effects of PCOS on the body

-If left untreated, PCOS can lead to several long-term health complications.
-The following are the effects of PCOS:
+If left untreated, PCOS can lead to several long-term health complications:

-Endometrial cancer: Irregular periods can cause the uterine lining to thicken, which increases the risk of complications.
-According to studies, women with PCOS are up to five times more likely to develop endometrial cancer compared to those without the condition.
+• Endometrial cancer: Irregular periods can cause the uterine lining to thicken, increasing the risk of complications.
+Women with PCOS are up to five times more likely to develop endometrial cancer compared to those without the condition.

-Sleep apnoea: Sleep apnoea is another effect of PCOS, especially in women who are overweight.
-It causes interrupted breathing during sleep, often leading to daytime tiredness and poor sleep quality.
+• Sleep apnoea: Especially in women who are overweight, sleep apnoea causes interrupted breathing during sleep, often leading to daytime tiredness.

 How is PCOS diagnosed?

-Second: Elevated levels of androgens, either confirmed through a medical test or evident through physical signs such as acne or excessive hair growth (hirsutism).
+• Elevated levels of androgens, either confirmed through a medical test or evident through physical signs such as acne or excessive hair growth (hirsutism)

-Third: The presence of polycystic ovaries, which can be identified through a medical examination.
+• The presence of polycystic ovaries, which can be identified through a medical examination

 Natural remedies for PCOS management

-Many women explore natural remedies as part of a holistic approach to managing the effects of PCOS.
-While these methods should not replace medical treatment, they can work well alongside it to support overall well-being.
+Many women explore natural remedies as part of a holistic approach to managing PCOS.
+While these methods should not replace medical treatment, they can work well alongside it:

-Dietary adjustments: Incorporating low glycaemic index (GI) foods, whole grains, lean proteins, and a variety of vegetables can help regulate insulin levels and reduce the effects of PCOS on metabolism.
+• Dietary adjustments: Incorporating low glycaemic index (GI) foods, whole grains, lean proteins, and a variety of vegetables can help regulate insulin levels.

-Regular exercise: Engaging in moderate physical activity such as walking, swimming, or yoga can enhance insulin sensitivity, uplift mood, and aid in weight management.
+• Regular exercise: Engaging in moderate physical activity such as walking, swimming, or yoga can enhance insulin sensitivity and aid in weight management.

-Stress management: Techniques like meditation, deep breathing, and ensuring adequate sleep can help balance hormones and reduce the impact of stress, a common trigger for worsening symptoms.
+• Stress management: Techniques like meditation, deep breathing, and ensuring adequate sleep can help balance hormones.

-Avoiding junk and oily foods: Consuming fatty or heavily processed foods can contribute to weight gain and digestive issues, potentially intensifying the effects of PCOS and its associated symptoms.
+• Avoiding junk and oily foods: Consuming fatty or heavily processed foods can contribute to weight gain and intensify the effects of PCOS.

 To summarise

 With more sedentary lifestyles and less physical activity, PCOS is becoming an increasingly common health concern worldwide.
-Factors like stress and poor diet only add to the problem.
-It’s important to remember that PCOS symptoms vary from woman to woman, influenced by genetics, body type, and hormone levels.
-If you’re feeling unusually tired, gaining weight unexpectedly, noticing hair thinning, or experiencing irregular periods, it may be worth consulting a healthcare professional.
+It's important to remember that PCOS symptoms vary from woman to woman, influenced by genetics, body type, and hormone levels.
+If you're feeling unusually tired, gaining weight unexpectedly, noticing hair thinning, or experiencing irregular periods, it may be worth consulting a healthcare professional.
 A personalised approach is often the most effective way to manage this complex condition.

 Frequently Asked Questions